rsarthak/DSA/README.md

 # DSA
-In this repo, I have uploading all the codes I have done while learning DSA.
+In this repo, I am uploading all the codes I have done while learning DSA.

 1) ARRAYS
 Basic operations which we can done on arrays are: